U.S. flag An official website of the United States government

 • Food Contact Substances: Food contact substances are substances that come into contact with food, such as through food packaging, processing, storage or other handling.
 Companies who wish to use a food contact substance that is a food additive are required to ensure that the food contact substance is authorized by the FDA before marketing the product in the U.S. Information about a food contact substance is typically submitted to the FDA through a food contact notification.
 The FDA reviews information submitted in the food contact notification, and considers other relevant information available to the FDA, to ensure that the intended use is safe.
 This process includes analyzing testing data that demonstrates the amount of migration of a food contact substance to food because of its intended use, and toxicological data to ensure that the consumer exposure resulting from this migration is safe.
 If the FDA determines that the intended use of the substance is safe, the use is authorized under an effective food contact notification.
 Food contact notifications are specific to the company submitting the notification and to the specified intended use of the substance.

-• Generally Recognized as Safe: The definition of food additive in the Federal Food, Drug, and Cosmetic Act excludes the uses of substances that are Generally Recognized as Safe (GRAS) and therefore they do not require pre-market review by the FDA.
+• Generally Recognized as Safe: The definition of a food additive in the Federal Food, Drug, and Cosmetic Act, which is the law governing food additives as amended by Congress in 1958, excludes the uses of ingredients that are Generally Recognized as Safe (GRAS).
+This provision does not explicitly grant the FDA the ability to require pre-market GRAS submissions.
+The FDA has established a voluntary GRAS notification program to help ensure that these ingredients are safe under their intended use and to help industry meet its responsibility for ensuring the GRAS status of substances they intend to use in food.
 For the use of a substance to be considered GRAS, all data necessary to establish safety must be publicly available and its safe use must be generally recognized by qualified experts.
 In addition, GRAS uses must meet the same safety standard as for food additives, a reasonable certainty of no harm under the conditions of its intended use and have the same quantity and quality of information that would support the safety of a food additive.
-The FDA has established a voluntary GRAS notification program to help ensure that these substances are safe under their intended use and to help industry meet its responsibility for ensuring the GRAS status of substances they intend to use in food.
+The FDA manages and maintains a public inventory where all GRAS notices that have been filed by the agency, along with the supporting data, and the FDA’s final response letters to manufacturers are available.
+Manufacturers that choose not to go through the FDA’s GRAS Notification program are still responsible to produce safe products that comply with the law.

-The FDA’s Post-Market Activities: The FDA is engaged in various post-market activities on an ongoing basis to monitor the food supply for chemical contaminants and help ensure chemicals used as food ingredients and substances that come into contact with food are safe.
+The FDA is engaged in various post-market activities on an ongoing basis to help ensure exposure to chemicals used as food ingredients and substances that come into contact with food is safe.
+We also help limit exposure to contaminants that may be unsafe by monitoring the food supply for contaminants, contributing to research to enhance detection methods, and engaging with manufacturers on implementing controls to prevent and minimize contaminants in food before they are on the market.
 These include:

 • Continued Evaluation of Safety Information for Authorized Substances: The FDA reviews new scientific information on the authorized uses of ingredients and food contact substances to ensure that these uses continue to be safe.
 The FDA reviews petitions or notifications submitted by industry and other stakeholders that necessitate the reassessment of a previously-authorized use.
 Additionally, FDA scientists proactively reassess a chemical when new information about its safety profile warrants reassessment.
 These FDA-initiated reassessments are typically conducted on a case-by-case basis and focus on substances that present the greatest public health concerns.

 • Research and Method Development: The FDA conducts a variety of research to address chemical contaminants.
-For example, the FDA researches how process contaminants form and develops measurement methods that allow us to survey levels of process contaminants in foods and identify actions to reduce or eliminate any potential harmful exposure.
-The FDA is also focused on improving testing and methods to better estimate exposure to contaminants and identifying ways to prevent or minimize exposure as much as possible.
+For example, the FDA researches how process contaminants form and develops measurement methods that allow us to survey levels of process contaminants in foods and to identify actions to reduce or eliminate any potential harmful exposure.
+The FDA is also focused on improving testing and methods to better estimate exposure to contaminants and on identifying ways to prevent or minimize exposure as much as possible.
+For example, as part of our technical assistance to states, the FDA is contributing to research to understand how per- and polyfluoroalkyl substances (PFAS) are taken up by plants and how PFAS concentrations vary between plants and parts of a plant.
+This is an area of research that may help us make significant reductions in PFAS exposure from food.

 • International Scientific Activities: The FDA through collaboration with international regulatory partnerships also limits the allowable amount of a chemical contaminant in specific foods when they are otherwise unavoidable.
 Through our partnerships with international organizations such as the Codex Alimentarius Commission and the Joint FAO/WHO Expert Committee on Food Additives, we develop science-based international food safety standards and guidelines.